 - Anyone who has just one wart or multiple clusters of warts, on face or body areas.

 The following are contraindications and treatment can therefore not be carried out:

 - Hepatitis B (highly infectious, virus not easily destroyed)

 - Blood disorders (Haemophilia)

-- Heart conditions, especially when taking blood thinners such as warfarin.
+- Heart conditions, especially when taking blood thinners.